 What’s your favorite thing about working at Ada?

-There are so many things: working with a motivated, skilled team from all over the world that shares the vision of changing the future of healthcare; creating technology that actually saves lives, or even stops people from getting seriously sick in the first place; and reading how Ada is helping people in our user feedback.
+There are so many things: working with a motivated, skilled team from all over the world that shares the same vision of changing the future of healthcare; creating technology that actually saves lives, or even stops people from getting seriously sick in the first place; and reading how Ada is helping people in our user feedback.